 For wet paint, run the fabric under a hose.
 Try to flush out as much paint as you can until the water runs clear.
 If the paint is on a carpet, gently dab the surface with a damp cloth to draw the paint into the towel and away from the fabric.

-Add Stain Remover Depending on the Type of Stain
+Add Stain Remover

 For stubborn oil-based stains, add in an oil-based soap or stain remover.
 For water-based stains, try spraying the area with hair spray.
 You can also try dabbing the area with nail polish remover or rubbing alcohol, but test a small spot first.
 Dab the area again with a clean cloth, and see if the paint is transferring from the fabric onto the cloth.
 If so, the method is working.
 Continue this process until the paint is gone.